Bueno Isla Jinja

-Jinja Island is situated in an area of calm, clear water of the Bocas Lagoon.
+Jinja Island is located in an area of calm, clear water of the Bocas Lagoon.
 It marks the northeast entrance to Dolphin Bay.

 Jinja Island boasts a house, a cabaña, a bodega and three boat docks.
 It is highly accessible and uniquely suited for development.

-My dream is to gather together a tribe of bold, imaginative travellers, artists and investors who wish to play their part in transforming Jinja Island into a haven from this increasingly dysfunctional world, a home-from-home that provides accommodation, food, drink, teaching and entertainment for spirited individuals — from near and far — a place to relax, learn and explore.
+The dream is to gather together a tribe of bold, imaginative travellers, artists and dreamers who wish to play their part in transforming Jinja Island into a haven from this increasingly dysfunctional world, a home-from-home that provides accommodation, food, drink, teaching and entertainment for spirited individuals — from near and far — a place to relax, unplug, learn and explore.

 The mangroves which surround the island provide both privacy for visitors and shelter for all kinds of creatures, both great and small.